HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Strategic Hyperproperties and Information-Flow Control

 Before discussing the automated verification of \HyperATLS{} properties, we consider example properties expressed in \HyperATLS{}.
 We organize our examples into two categories.
 We begin with examples from information-flow control and highlight the correspondence with existing properties and security paradigms (this is done in this section).
 Afterward (in \Cref{sec:examples2}), we show that strategic hyperproperties are naturally suited to express asynchronous hyperproperties.

 \begin{rem} In our discussion of information-flow policies, we focus on game structures that result from reactive systems.
-Let $H, L$ and $O$ be pairwise disjoint sets of atomic propositions denoting high-security inputs, low-security inputs, and outputs.
-We consider a system as a 3-payer game structure comprising agents $\agent_N, \agent_H$ and $\agent_L$ responsible for resolving non-determinism and selecting high-security and low-security inputs.
-In particular, the move from $\agent_H$ (resp.~$\agent_L$) determines the values of the propositions in $H$ (resp.~$L$) in the next step and $\agent_N$ resolves the remaining non-determines in the system.
+Let $H, L$, and $O$ be pairwise disjoint sets of atomic propositions denoting high-security inputs, low-security inputs, and outputs, respectively.
+We consider a system as a 3-player game structure comprising agents $\agent_N, \agent_H$, and $\agent_L$ responsible for resolving non-determinism, selecting high-security, and selecting low-security inputs, respectively.
+In particular, the move from $\agent_H$ (resp.~$\agent_L$) determines the values of the propositions in $H$ (resp.~$L$) in the next step.
+Agent $\agent_N$ resolves the remaining non-determines in the system.
 We call a CGS of the above form a \emph{progCGS} (program-CGS).
-We will see a concrete transformation of finite-state programs into progCGSs in \Cref{sec:semantics}.
+We will see a concrete transformation of programs into progCGSs in \Cref{sec:semantics}.
 For now, we rely on the reader's intuition.
-We call a progCGS \emph{input-total} if, in each step, $\agent_H$ and $\agent_L$ can choose \emph{all} possible valuations for the input propositions in $H$ and $L$ respectively; we assume all progCGSs in this section to be input total. \demo \end{rem}
+We call a progCGS \emph{input-total} if, in each step, $\agent_H$ and $\agent_L$ can choose \emph{all} possible valuations for the input propositions in $H$ and $L$, respectively; we assume all progCGSs in this section to be input total. \demo \end{rem}